‘Step by diabolical step, you’ll be driven to the brink of insanity!’

 The plot is the same as virtually every episode of Murder, She Wrote and has an almost unbelievable ‘is that it?’ twist ending; the deaths are few and far between and are, whilst not bloodless, tame.
 There are some shocking (in the rubbish sense) instances of peeping eyes from behind paintings in an attempt to create tension and suspicion but they are misplaced, ham-fisted and just plain silly.

-The best element of the film is the spooky, though unfitting score from journeyman composer Jaime Mendoza-Nava who worked on dozens of low-budget horror films, from Grave of the Vampire to The Town that Dreaded Sundown to Mausoleum.
-On the plus side, Angela Lansbury doesn’t appear once.
+The best element of the film is its spooky, though unfitting, score from journeyman composer Jaime Mendoza-Nava who worked on dozens of low-budget horror films, from Grave of the Vampire to The Town that Dreaded Sundown to Mausoleum.

 “The cabined and confined atmosphere wouldn’t be so objectionable if the romantic-cum-homicidal interests of the characters weren’t so dully elaborated or stiffly performed, and if the film weren’t so insistent on moving out into its Hollywood and Las Vegas locales.”
 Richard Combs, BFI Monthly Film Bulletin